tokio-rs/website/content/docs/futures/spawning.md

             // Each spawned task will have a clone of the sender handle. let tx = tx.clone();

+            // In this example, all bytes read from the
-            io::read_to_end(socket, vec![])
+            // socket will be placed into a Vec. io::read_to_end(socket, vec![])
                 // Drop the socket
                 .and_then(move |(_, buf)| {